ahmadfebrianto/waskita-scraper/README.md

 ### Descriptions

-I started this project to scrap the information about the courses I enrolled in on the Moodle-based LMS owned by my local community.
-As a result, all the information is presented in a nicely formatted summary table.
+This is a web scrapper written in Python 3 made specifically for scrapping Moodle-based Learning Management System website.
+I created this program to collect the information about the courses I enrolled in on the Moodle-based LMS owned by my local community.
+All the information collected is then processed and presented in a nicely formatted table.
 It might be a trivial thing, if you would say, but this does save me a whole lot of time rather than having do that manually on a browser.

 This scrapper is capable of performing the following tasks:
 * getting the recent section of each course I enrolled in.